lvwerra/jupyterplot/README.md

 ### Input format
 #### Single plot, single line
-If a the progress plot consists of a single plot with a single line one can pass the y-updates as int/floats.
+If the progress plot consists of a single plot with a single line one can pass the y-updates as `int` or `float`.
 #### Multiple plots, multiple lines
 If multiple plots or lines are used, the y-updates can either be lists or dicts:
 ```python